jessemcready/SuperBot/README.md

 With the bot up and running, you can use it two ways:

-1) !<champion name> <role> to get League of Legends champion information
+1) !"champion name" "role" to get League of Legends champion information
-2) .yt <video search terms> to get the first video that would appear on youtube when searching those terms.
+2) .yt "video search terms" to get the first video that would appear on youtube when searching those terms.